 We considered TSS properties based on the GC characteristics of the segments immediately upstream and downstream of experimentally estimated TSSs.
 We split TSSs into four distinct classes based on the GC content upstream and downstream of the TSS, as shown in Table 1 (see Materials and Methods).
 These four tentative TSS types have been used as a tool to investigate different promoter features in mouse and human.
 Two TSS types do not differ in GC richness between the upstream and downstream regions.
-They are GCrich (GC-GC, type A) or AT-rich (AT-AT, type D) both upstream and AT-rich downstream (GC-AT, type B) and, vice versa, AT-rich upstream and GC-rich downstream (AT-GC, rupe G).
+They are GCrich (GC-GC, type A) or AT-rich (AT-AT, type D) both upstream and downstream.
+The other two are GC-rich upstream and AT-rich downstream (GC-AT, type B) and, vice versa, AT-rich upstream and GC-rich downstream (AT-GC, type C).
 The distributions of TSS positions in the case of mouse and human are depicted in Figure 1.
-A strong polarization of the TSS distribution exists, with TSS types A land D being nots prevalent (Figure IA).
-The number of TSSs in each of the TSS types remains admost unchanged if the length of the upstream and downstream regions changes
+A strong polarization of the TSS distribution exists, with TSS types A and D being most prevalent (Figure IA).
+The number of TS8s in each of the TSS types remains almost unchanged if the length of the apstream and downstream regions changes